Fred Crabtree was born in Burnley. Lancashire in 1888.

-Father Richard Crabtree and mother Margaret.
-Older siblings John and Sussannah.
+His father was Richard Crabtree and mother Margaret.
+Older siblings John and Susannah.

 Fred was employed as a Loom Over-Looker at the Rake Head Shed, Burnley before the war.